jtcarlos/jt-aether-ui/README.md

 > [!NOTE]
 > I have created this for my personal use, but I also will be sharing the code as I go for my personal portfolio.

-> [!WARNING]
-> This is still an ongoing project, many more components will be added as well as there may be drastic change in the project in the future

 ## Pre-Requisites

 Aether UI mostly requires its dependencies from its peer so having the following installed is required for using this component library.